Shaping the Future of Science and Society

 Maintaining this commitment to excellence in life-sciences education and research isn't easy.
 Constant innovation means constant renovation of facilities and technologies.
 The state helps us cover basic education costs, but a large number of our research programs are supported solely through private funding.
 To stay on the cutting edge of science, the IGB needs your help.

 OPPORTUNITIES FOR CONTRIBUTION

-You can support the IGB in two ways: with a current gift, or an endowment.
+You can support the IGB in two ways: with a current gift or via an endowment.
 Also known as outright gifts, current gifts provide immediate financial assistance to the IGB.
 Endowments, on the other hand, are a self-renewing resource that the University holds in perpetuity.
-These gifts are invested, and it's the earnings from these investments that support the IGB directly.
+These gifts are invested, and it is the earnings from these investments that support the IGB directly.